superman025/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: SRIJAI.V RegisterNumber:212225040426
 */
 ```
 module exp5(J,K,c1k,q,qbar);